An impressive sports watch from Garmin that is only let down by its price. Casual users should look elsewhere.

-While the world fawns over the Apple Watch, serious runners and adventurers know an outdoor sports watch is a far better way of spending your money, and the Garmin Fenix 3 is the firm's most ambitious effort yet.
+While the world fawns over the Apple Watch 3, serious runners and adventurers know an outdoor sports watch is a far better way of spending your money, and the Garmin Fenix 3 is one of the firm's most ambitious efforts yet.

-Following on from last year's Garmin Fenix 2, the Fenix 3 brings with it a new colour screen, more activity modes and faster GPS locking.
+Following on from 2014's Garmin Fenix 2, the Fenix 3 brought with it a new color screen, more activity modes and faster GPS locking.
 You get a limited number of smartphone notifications, if you want them, but the emphasis is on tracking your vital statistics as you journey through the great outdoors (or work out inside).